When God Gets Angry: The Uncomfortable Good News of Divine Justice

 My guide for online presence rooted in Jesus-centered values, prophetic imagination, and radical love

 Picture this: A powerful CEO decides to expand his empire overseas.
-Before leaving, he distributes seed money to his employees with explicit instructions to "make it grow."
-Upon his return, he rewards those who delivered impressive returns and brutally executes anyone who failed to maximize profits.
-The employees
+Before leaving, he distributes seed money to his employees with explicit instructions to "

 The communion table isn't a border to be patrolled